stewsters/stewsters-util/README.md

 My apologies for the lack of documentation.
-For examples on how to use these, look at the tests.
+For examples on how to use these, look at the tests folder.

 How to use with Gradle